Photo: Martin Falbisoner / Wikimedia Commons

 Price: €400–2,000/night | Location: Frana Supila 12, Ploče

-Hotel Excelsior (1913) is the second-finest hotel in Croatia for the specific Old Town view combination — the extraordinary private beach (the best beach-hotel combination near the Old Town), the extraordinary Sensori Restaurant (the finest dining at a hotel in Dubrovnik), and the 158 rooms with sea-facing balconies.
+Hotel Excelsior (1913) is the second-best hotel in Croatia for the specific Old Town view combination — a private beach (the best beach-hotel combination near the Old Town), the Sensori Restaurant (top-tier hotel dining in Dubrovnik), and 158 rooms with sea-facing balconies.

 The Grand Suites — Boutique Excellence